OriginalStefikO/express-sql-frameworks-tutorial/3_auth_api/3_auth_api.md

 You have successfully implemented:
 - User registration with password hashing
 - Secure login authentication using bcrypt

-### Next Steps
+- JWT authentication for protected routes
-- Implement JWT authentication
+- Navigation between login and registration pages
-- Add user profile management
+- TypeScript interfaces for type safety

 Happy coding! 🚀